bkwhite/heat-death/src/pages/slides/about-me.md

 ---
 layout: '@layouts/slides/Basic.astro'
 title: 'About me'
+image: '/blythe.jpeg'
+imageAlt: 'blythe in microcenter posing infront of the motherboard isle'
 ---
-- I am a Senior Frontend Engineer
+- i am a senior frontend engineer
+- i run a *few* websites
-- Been hacking the web since I was 12
+- been hacking the web since I was 12
-- Living in Philly for just over a year now
+- living in philly for just over a year now